eddievelasquez/IntercodeToolbox/Intercode.Toolbox.TemplateEngine/README.md

 The first macro will generate a random number less than `int.MaxValue`, while the second macro will generate a random number less than 100.

-> **NOTE**: Any exception thrown by a macro value generator will be caught and the macro's value will be the exception's error message.
+> **NOTE**: Any exception thrown by a macro value generator will be caught and the macro's value will be set to the exception's error message.

 ## Reference
 ---